-Any sanctions that occur after students have been accepted into a program will be disclosed to the Education Abroad office by the Office of Student Conduct and Conflict Resolution.
+Any sanctions that occur after students have been accepted into a program will be disclosed to the Education Abroad office by the Office of Student Conduct and Conflict Resolution or the Office of Institutional Equity and Compliance.
 The incident will be reviewed, and acceptances will be re-considered.
 Students may be dismissed based on their disciplinary record depending on the severity of their actions.
 In some cases, additional restrictions may be placed on their participation in the program at the discretion of the host institution and/or CU Boulder.

-What happens if I am placed on Formal Probation after I’ve already been accepted into my education abroad program?
+What happens if I am placed on Formal Probation/Loss of Standing after I've already been accepted into my education abroad program?

-Students who will be on Formal Probation during any portion of their time abroad will be immediately dismissed from the program, regardless of how soon their program begins.
+Students who will be on Formal Probation/Loss of Standing during any portion of their time abroad will be immediately dismissed from the program, regardless of how soon their program begins.

-- Each program has a grade point average (GPA) requirement.
-You should *meet this requirement at the time of application.
+- Each program has a minimum GPA requirement that is stated on the individual program webpage.
+You should meet this requirement at the time of application.
 If you are a transfer student your transfer GPA may be considered in determining eligibility for a program, but your CU Boulder GPA will be considered primarily.

-- If you are on academic probation at CU Boulder at the time of application, you are not eligible to apply.
-If you are placed on academic probation after you are accepted (when your most recent grades post), you will no longer be eligible for your program and will be dismissed.
+- If you are on academic probation, academic recovery, or academic suspension at CU Boulder at the time of application, you are not eligible to apply.
+If you are placed on academic probation or academic recovery after you are accepted (when your most recent grades post), you will no longer be eligible for your program and will be dismissed.

 - You must maintain the required GPA until the start of your program.
 Students whose GPA drops significantly after acceptance but before going abroad could be dismissed.

-- Students must complete one semester (fall or spring) of classes on the CU Boulder campus before going abroad on an Education Abroad program.
+Students must complete one semester (fall or spring) of classes on the CU Boulder campus before going abroad on an Education Abroad program.
+This entails taking a full load of classes at CU Boulder and passing/completing all classes (in addition to achieving any required GPA for your program - see above).
 Incoming students (with no previous college-level credit) are eligible to go abroad during the summer after they have completed one year of CU Boulder courses.
-Transfer students with at least 12 transfer credits can go abroad during their second term at CU Boulder (for example, attend CU Boulder in the fall semester and go abroad in the spring).
+Transfer students with at least 12 transfer credits can go abroad during their second term at CU Boulder provided that they complete/pass their first term of CU Boulder courses (for example, attend CU Boulder in the fall semester and go abroad in the spring).
 Incoming/transfer students cannot go abroad in their very first semester as CU Boulder students.